dough10/PolySonic/README.md

 - stop audio clear play queue on config change

+- on artist page use color thief to get a color from the header image and change color of fab to match

 in work:

+- when changin configs content should refresh

 - add any text that isn't already included in the message.json file